Snwyt/python-scanner/README.md

-This is the python scanner app.
-YEAH
+This is the python scanner app. whoop